JmB11/SuuntoLinkWine/README.md

 *You must have at least **Wine 6.6** for installing .NET 4.5*
 *You must also have a **Wine-Staging** version unless SuuntoLink installer won't run (admin rights error).*

-The best way is to use a Wine version provided by WINE-HQ : see [here for various Linux Distros](https://wiki.winehq.org/Download "Wine-HQ for Linux").
+The best way is to use a Wine version provided by WINE-HQ : see [here for various Linux Distros](https://wiki.winehq.org/Download "Wine-HQ for Linux") installation.

+*For the rest I will explain what I did on my **Ubuntu 20.04***

 ***